Moderna's COVID-19 vaccine shows promise in early study, shares soar

 “We are investing to scale up manufacturing so we can maximize the number of doses we can produce to help protect as many people as we can from SARS-CoV-2,” Moderna Chief Executive Officer Stéphane Bancel said.

-The company has signed deals with Swiss contract drugmaker Lonza Group AG (LONN.S) and the U.S. government to produce massive quantities of its vaccine.
+The company has signed deals with Swiss contract drugmaker Lonza Group AG and the U.S. government to produce massive quantities of its vaccine.

 The vaccine, mRNA-1273, was also found to be generally safe and well tolerated in the early-stage study, the drug developer said.